wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

     * Support for new [filtration mode](../admin-en/configure-wallarm-mode.md) `safe_blocking` and [IP addresses greylist](../user-guides/ip-lists/greylist.md).

-        The WAF node operating in `safe_blocking` mode blocks only those malicious requests originated from greylisted IP addresses that allow a significant reduction of [false positives](../about-wallarm-waf/protecting-against-attacks.md#false-positives) numbers.
+        The Wallarm node operating in `safe_blocking` mode blocks only those malicious requests originated from greylisted IP addresses that allow a significant reduction of [false positives](../about-wallarm-waf/protecting-against-attacks.md#false-positives) numbers.

     * New reaction of triggers **Add to greyist** allowing to automatically greylist IP addresses originated a specific number of malicious requests.